NorwegianRefugeeCouncil/core-uganda-pilot/api/README.md

 ```
 # requires go 1.16

+# We depend on code that lives in the kubernetes/kubernetes
+# github repo.
+It lives under the /staging/src/k8s.io, which
+# is not importable by go modules.
+We then download it locally,
+# and have the go.mod redirects to point to the correct directory.
+# This will download kubernetes/kubernetes under /third-party

+./hack/update-deps.sh

+# Download go modules
 go mod download

+# Set up go vendor directory
 go mod vendor

 # Starts a kine instance with a local sqlite store